cosmos/ibc-go/docs/docs/02-apps/01-transfer/08-authorizations.md

 - an `AllowedPacketData` list that specifies the list of memo strings that are allowed to be included in the memo field of the packet.
 If this list is empty, then only an empty memo is allowed (a `memo` field with non-empty content will be denied).
 If this list includes a single element equal to `"*"`, then any content in `memo` field will be allowed.

+- an `AllowedForwarding` list that specifies the combinations of source port ID/channel ID pairs through which the tokens are allowed to be forwarded until final destination.
+Please note that granters are expected to specify the unwinding route of IBC vouchers if they wish to allow grantees to unwind the vouchers to their native chain (i.e. grantees cannot make use of the `Unwind` flag and must also set the source port ID, channel ID pairs required to unwind the vouchers in the forwarding `Hops` field).

 Setting a `TransferAuthorization` is expected to fail if:

 - the spend limit is nil